-The Compensation Committee evaluates at least once a year the performance of our officers and other key employees in light of goals and objectives established by the Committee and, based upon these evaluations, the Compensation Committee recommends to the full Board of Directors the annual compensation for our officers and key employees, including base salary, bonus, incentive, and equity compensation.
+The Compensation Committee evaluates, at least once a year, the performance of our executive officers and other key employees in light of goals and objectives established by the Committee.
+Based upon these evaluations, the Compensation Committee either adjusts the compensation of such personnel as appropriate or recommends to the full Board of Directors any adjustment for such personnel, including any change to base salary, bonus and incentive and equity compensation.
 In its evaluation of the Chief Executive Officer, the Compensation Committee considers overall management of the Company, the progress achieved by our drug candidates, the establishment and maintenance of successful relationships with the Company's various funding and research partners and potential customers and successful relations with the Board of Directors and the shareholders.
-In its evaluation of the Chief Financial Officer, the Committee considers the Company's financial performance, the Chief Financial Officer's role in achieving our financial goals, the Chief Financial Officer's relationships with the shareholders and potential investors, the Chief Financial Officer's efforts with respect to financial regulatory compliance (including compliance with NASDAQ rules, the securities laws and all related regulations), and the preparation of and compliance with the Company's budget.
-In its evaluation of the Company's Chief Scientific Officer, the Committee considers achievement of program objectives within budgetary requirements, new grants and other third-party funding obtained, relationships with regulators and current and possible future scientific partners, compliance with grant requirements and management of the Company's research facility located in Corvallis, OR.
+In its evaluation of the Chief Financial Officer, the Committee considers the Company's financial performance, the Chief Financial Officer's relationship with the shareholders and potential investors, the Chief Financial Officer's efforts with respect to financial regulatory compliance (including compliance with NASDAQ rules, the securities laws and all related regulations), and the preparation of and compliance with the Company's budget.
+In its evaluation of the Company's Chief Scientific Officer, the Committee considers achievement of program objectives within budgetary requirements, new grants and other third-party funding obtained, relationships with regulators and current and possible future scientific partners, compliance with grant requirements and management of the Company's research facility located in Corvallis, Oregon.